 |Dimensions (W x H x D):||68 x 34 x 93mm|

-Canon sells the original LP-E19 pack at quite a steep price.
-This premium pricing strategy has left room in the market for third party suppliers to offer fully compatible battery packs at much lower prices.
-Savings from buying generic replacement batteries can amount up to 70 percent of the price of the genuine battery pack.
-Indeed, one can easily find a variety of competitively-priced LP-E19 replacements from different vendors at major online platforms (see, for example, here at eBay).
-All these generic alternatives should work fine with your Canon 1D X Mark II and the standard battery charger.
+Indeed, one can easily find a variety of competitively-priced LP-E19 replacements from different vendors at major online platforms (see, for example, here on eBay).
+All these generic alternatives should work fine with your Canon 1D X Mark II.
 So why would anybody then buy the more expensive original battery?
 Well, below are some arguments in favor of the genuine LP-E19, which can perhaps be summarized as "peace of mind".

 - Assurance that the warranty of the camera will not be rendered void if a battery-related failure occurs;